Khan/engblog/src/posts/windows-high-contrast-mode.md

 ```css
 background-color: rgba(0, 0, 0, 0.5); /* White as the driven snow if the driven show were 50% opacity. */
 ```
+#### Key takeaway
+Only use `background-color` and `background-image` CSS for decorative styling.
+Windows High Contrast Mode considers them unnecessary to understand the page.

 ### Border and outline colors
 For border colors and outline colors, it actually goes the other way.
 No matter what color or opacity you set, they'll be set to 100% black in Windows High Contrast Mode.